dockstore/dockstore-documentation/docs/advanced-topics/best-practices/notebook-portability.rst

 Help Us
 -------
 Dockstore is actively researching ways to improve notebook portability.
 Have an idea, feedback, or solution?
-Please `let us know! <https://github.com/dockstore/dockstore/issues/new/choose>`_
+Please let us know via the "Discussion" link below!